How to trace your contacts

 If you tested positive for COVID-19

-- Let your friends and family know right away that you tested positive.
+3. Let your contacts know that you tested positive for COVID-19.

 These people should self-isolate until they can get tested.

 - Tell them they should act as though they are positive for now and should isolate too, for at least 7 days from the last time you saw them.

 - They should get tested at least twice – at the 3rd and 7th day after they were in contact with you.
 This can be a test at the clinic, or a rapid test at home.

 - They should follow the Medical Self-Isolation recommendations here.

 - If they start to have symptoms, they should assume they are now positive.
 They should inform any of their own contacts.

 What can I tell my contacts?